 For Shell, the engagement in new offshore wind projects means investing relatively small amounts, given that the company’s budget for 2016 is USD 30 billion.
 Even if Shell invested in several large offshore wind lots in the Netherlands, it would ultimately be a matter of hundreds of millions of dollars for Shell’s potential stake, the company’s CFO Simon Henry said.

 In addition, oil and gas companies working offshore could also have an advantage by already having a supply chain familiar with working on large-scale projects at sea.

 For example, entering the offshore wind sector went smoothly for Seajacks, one of the biggest offshore construction vessel owners, since the company had been working in the oil and gas sector for 20 years when it started with offshore wind operations.
-“We are an offshore construction and offshore contracting organisation, so we were fully prepared for the environment, because we know it extremely well,” Blair Ainslie, Seajacks’ CEO, said in an interview for the latest edition of Offshore WIND Magazine.
+“We are an offshore construction and offshore contracting organisation, so we were fully prepared for the environment, because we know it extremely well,” Blair Ainslie, Seajacks’ CEO, said in an interview for the latest edition of the Offshore WIND Magazine.

 A shed of light in a struggling oil & gas market

 There are many companies doing business in both oil and gas and offshore wind markets and, judging by their 2015 annual and Q1 2016 financial results, offshore wind “cushioned the blow” for many of them.